darkwimp/STMpel/README.md

 No final decision has yet been made on which architecture the software is going to run on.

 2.1) DAC

-Dan´s doc does not include documentation or code for the 4-channel digital-analog converter DAC8734 [3] As of 19.02.2015 there seems to be a problem in SPI comms, losing the MSB of each Byte.
+Dan´s doc does not include documentation or code for the 4-channel digital-analog converter DAC8734 [3] As of 19.02.2015 there seems to be a problem in SPI comms between the DAC and Arduino, losing the MSB of each Byte.

 Still, a simple Arduino sketch managed to fiddle with the output levels of the DAC.

 X.) Links